 If you thought Bali life couldn’t get any sweeter, settle in for brunch or lunch at Monsieur Spoon – the island’s favourite artisanal French bakery-cum-restaurant that does food a la Francaise oh-so well.
-One of five locations on the island (also in Canggu, Kerobokan and Ubud) you’ll want to try its oh-so creamy eclairs, shatteringly crisp croissants, velvety salted caramels and freshly baked breads that sit under buttery smashed avocado, gooey eggs or juicy bacon – and FYI, the coffee is great here too.
+Two of six locations on the island (also in Canggu, Umalas, Pererenan and Ubud) you’ll want to try its oh-so creamy eclairs, shatteringly crisp croissants, velvety salted caramels and freshly baked breads that sit under buttery smashed avocado, gooey eggs or juicy bacon – and FYI, the coffee is great here too.

 EXPAT.
 Roasters is one of Seminyak’s coolest coffee shops, brought to us by International award-winning Barista, Shae Macnamara.
 Taking its caffeine-sipping clientele on an exploratory ‘from-the-ground-up’ journey, EXPAT.
 Roasters takes coffee-drinking very seriously, pouring its very own blend of complex beans alongside amazing homemade cakes and their freshly baked banana bread.
 Unsurprisingly so, this urban and funky little spot is making waves on the island as the place for a top-quality brew.